fernandomoraes/prometheus-nodejs-exporter/README.md

 The follow variables can be used to customize de metrics exporter:

 -   PROMETHEUS_SCHEDULE_TIMER (default 2000 ms): Time used to read and update the metrics values
--   PROMETHEUS_METRICS_PATH (default metrics): Path that will resolve the metrics
+-   PROMETHEUS_METRICS_PATH (default metrics): Path that will respond the metrics

 ## Http server support